awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 1: Create an Amazon S3 Bucket for Your Application<a name="s3-create-s3-bucket"></a>

 You can store your source files or applications in any versioned location\.
-For the purposes of this walkthrough, you will create an Amazon S3 bucket for the sample applications and enable versioning on that bucket\.
-After you have enabled versioning, you will copy the sample applications to that bucket\.
+In this walkthrough, you create an Amazon S3 bucket for the sample applications and enable versioning on that bucket\.
+After you have enabled versioning, you copy the sample applications to that bucket\.

 If you want to use an existing Amazon S3 bucket, see [Enable Versioning for a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html), copy the sample applications to that bucket, and skip ahead to [Step 2: Create AWS CodeDeploy Resources to Deploy the Sample Application](#s3-create-deployment)\.

-If you want to use a GitHub repository for your source instead of an Amazon S3 bucket, copy the sample applications to that repository, and skip ahead to [Step 2: Create AWS CodeDeploy Resources to Deploy the Sample Application](#s3-create-deployment)\.
+If you want to use a GitHub repository instead of an Amazon S3 bucket, copy the sample applications to that repository, and skip ahead to [Step 2: Create AWS CodeDeploy Resources to Deploy the Sample Application](#s3-create-deployment)\.

 **To create an Amazon S3 bucket**